apache/hawq-docs/admin/startstop.md

 For best results in using `hawq start` and `hawq stop` to manage your HAWQ system, the following best practices are recommended.

--   Create a checkpoint before stopping the cluster.
+-   Issue the `CHECKPOINT` command to update and flush all data files to disk and update the log file, before stopping the cluster.
+A checkpoint assures that, in the event of a crash, files can be restored from the checkpoint snapshot.

 -   Stop the entire HAWQ system by stopping the cluster on the master host.